 8. The Art of Winning – We discuss the art of the win and how you can set yourself up for the mid-year come back or maintain your wins into the second half of the year with measurable micro-goals.
 It’s never too late to get on track.
 If you haven’t set your personal & financial goals for the year, there’s no time like the present.

 7. Investing Made Easy ft.
-Tela Holcomb – In our final week of National Financial Literacy Month with four money experts, Tela Holcomb joins us to discuss the stock market in plain English (Yes, we asked her about Bitcoin!
+Tela Holcomb – In our final week of National Financial Literacy Month with four money experts, Tela Holcomb joins us to discuss the stock market in plain English.
+Before you say anything, yes, we asked her about Bitcoin!
 However, we’re still just as confused as to how we’re supposed to make our own money from bitcoin.
 I think a lot of us would like to know how to short Bitcoin in the event of a market crash in order to give our investments a bit of protection.
 You used to hear things about Bitcoin trading being a scam, but the predominant thought these days is that most online bitcoin trading platforms are safe and secure.
 Tela is a stocks and options trader, mom, and wife who is focused on living the life she loves through financial independence.
 On this

 6. Automate Your Way to Saving 1x Your Income – We discuss how to save 1x your income by age 30 and 3x by age 40 using a few automated tools, and the three step process you can follow to increase your retirement savings without impacting your takehome pay.

 5. They Were Struggling on $500,000?! ft.
 Financial Samurai – We re-visit our fastest downloaded podcast ever, PB47: Barely Making It on $500,000!
 As an added bonus, feature half-man, half-legend the Financial Samurai himself — an MBA Cal graduate who spent over 10 years working in the finance industry before starting his own six-figure website — joins us to discuss his viral article and the key takeaways for money management in your household.